How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 GDPR (General Data Protection Regulation) for organizations handling EU citizens’ data.

-Failure to control physical access to PHI and medical equipment results in compliance failures, hefty fines, and loss of accreditation.
+Failure to secure access to PHI and medical equipment can result in hefty fines, loss of accreditation, and reputational damage.

 How PIAM Prevents Unauthorized Access to Medical Records and Equipment